surnamej/surnamej-intern-repo/issues/Milestone-6-debugging/debugging_practice.md

 # Milestone: Debugging

-## Practise React Debugging in a Test Repo
+## Practice React Debugging in a Test Repo

 ### Goal

 Apply debugging techniques to a real React codebase and learn through hands-on practice.

 ## Tasks

 - [x] Read the article ["Three Buggy React Code Examples And How To Fix Them"](https://css-tricks.com/three-buggy-react-code-examples-and-how-to-fix-them/).
 - [x] Recreate at least one of the buggy examples in your own React project. (in Buggy.jsx)

 -----------------------------------------------------------

 #### Buggy: Stale State in useEffect

 Scenario: There’s a "Save" button that should auto-save a message after a delay.
 But after updating the message, it still saves the old one.

 ```jsx
 import { useEffect, useState } from "react";
 import { Link } from "react-router-dom";